RowanGuyton/bb-api-frontend/README.md

-# Base template for a split/combined exercise and diet tracker written in typescript
+# Base template for a split/combined exercise and diet tracker written in TypeScript

-## Designed to run completely standalone, and communicate with a backend via a external (or co-located but separate) API.
+## Designed to run completely standalone, and communicate with a back-end via an external (or co-located but separate) API.

 ### **Needs**